LBNL-ETA/frads/docs/how-to/guide5.md

 ### Define controller function for shading control and daylight dimming
 Control fenestration construction based on time; the window is shaded from 11:00 to 15:00; otherwise, unshaded.
 The nominal lighting power of the light is 30W, controlled with linear daylight dimming based on the workplane illuminance.
 The workplane illuminance at each timestamp is computed by calling `matrix.multiply_rgb`and passing in the view, transmission, daylight, and sky matrices.
 Sky matrix is generated by calling `sky.genskymtx`and passing in a `WeaData`and `WeaMetaData`objects.

 Data is accessed through handles, which can be accessed by calling the `handles`attribute of the `EnergyPlusSetup`class.
 Call `get_variable_value`and pass in a variable handle to get a variable value (e.g. Direct normal irradiance and diffuse horizontal irradiance).
-Call `actuate`and pass in an actuactor handle and value to set the actuator value.
+Call `actuate`and pass in an actuator handle and value to set the actuator value.

 ```python
 def controller(state):